Isabella Stewart Gardner Museum theft: 1994 letter to the museum

 In 1994, museum director Anne Hawley received an anonymous letter from someone who claimed to be attempting to negotiate a return of the artwork.
 The writer explained that they were a third-party negotiator and did not know the identity of the thieves.
 They explained that the artwork was stolen to reduce a prison sentence, but as the opportunity had passed, there was no longer a motive to keep the artwork and they wanted to negotiate a return.
 The writer explained that the artwork was being held in a "non-common law country" under climate-controlled conditions.
 They wanted immunity for themselves and all others involved, and $2.6 million for return of the artwork, which would be sent to an offshore bank account at the same time the art was handed over.
 If the museum was interested in negotiating, they should print a coded message in The Boston Globe.
 To establish credibility, the writer conveyed information only known by the museum and FBI at the time.

 Hawley felt this was a strong lead.
-She contacted the FBI, who then contacted the Globe; the coded message was printed on May 1, 1994, edition of The Boston Globe.
+She contacted the FBI, who then contacted the Globe; the coded message was printed in the May 1, 1994, edition of The Boston Globe.
 Hawley received a second letter a few days later in which the writer acknowledged the museum was interested in negotiating, but that they had become fearful of what they perceived was a massive investigation by federal and state authorities to determine their identity.
 The writer explained that they needed time to evaluate their options, but Hawley never heard from the writer again.